 By Chris Warren

 **Dr. Sandra Brown passed away at her home in Wales on February 13, 2017.
 Winrock International joins her family, friends and professional colleagues in mourning her loss.
-Please click here for a statement on her passing.**
+Please click here for an obituary.**

 The issues being discussed in the Guyana Forestry Commission’s (GFC) sparsely decorated, wood-paneled conference room are complex and consequential, yet Senior Scientist Dr. Sandra Brown — who spent almost two decades doing groundbreaking work with Winrock — seems borderline giddy.
 Seated behind desks that have been pushed together into a horseshoe formation, Brown and a team from Winrock’s Ecosystem Services Unit quickly delve into some weighty topics with their GFC counterparts.
 In particular, there are questions about what to do now that a landmark Reducing Emissions from Deforestation and Forest Degradation (REDD+) deal between Norway and Guyana has ended.